seattlehomebrew/seattlehomebrew.github.io/_posts/2013-07-20-apple-brown-betty-fall-ale-small-batch-brew-day.md

 ### Half-Batch Brewing

-I&#8217;m trying out brewing a <a href="http://byo.com/stories/item/1378-small-scale-brewing" target="_blank">small (half) batch recipe</a> because this recipe might not be any good.
-Even if it is good, I don&#8217;t know that I want a full 5 gallons of this, so I just split the recipe in half and left all of the timings the same.
+I'm trying out brewing a <a href="http://byo.com/stories/item/1378-small-scale-brewing" target="_blank">small (half) batch recipe</a> because this recipe might not be any good.
+Even if it is good, I don't know that I want a full 5 gallons of this, so I just split the recipe in half and left all of the timings the same.

 A 2.5 gallon batch seemed like an easy task for the kitchen stove.
 Unfortunately, bringing 2.5 gallons to a boil took a lot longer on the stove than with the turkey fryer!